AhmedSawx/pencode-docs/docs/tutorials/using-brushes.md

-// Switch to a thin red spray paint for the next shape Brush(type: 'spray', color: 'red', size: 2),
+// Switch to a thin red spray paint for the next shape Brush(type: 'spray', color: 'red', size: 2), Rectangle(x: -25, y: 25, width: 50, height: 50)
-Cube(x: 0, y: 50)
 ```

 ## Available Brushes

-PenCode comes with a variety of built-in brushes, such as `pen`, `spray`, `marker`, and more.
-You can see a complete list of available brushes by navigating to the **Brushes** tab in the workspace.
+PenCode comes with a variety of built-in brushes, courtesy of the `p5.brush` library.
+These brushes provide a range of textures and styles to bring your artwork to life.

+**Default Brushes:**
+- 2B
+- HB
+- 2H
+- cpencil
+- pen
+- rotring
+- spray
+- marker
+- marker2
+- charcoal
+- hatch_brush